 This is a story about how I began composing, and a love-letter to the organization that led me to do so.

 I went to a public high school in a small town in the region of Vermont locals refer to as the Northeast Kingdom.
-The school is, in fact, a “union” middle and high school – students from five very small towns attend, bringing the total student body to about 350 (grades 7-12).
-Despite being in a primarily poor, rural setting, I was lucky to have two truly fantastic music teachers at my high school – they’re a married couple; he taught band and she taught chorus.
+The school is, in fact, a “union” middle and high school—students from five very small towns attend, bringing the total student body to about 350 (grades 7-12).
+Despite being in an under-resourced, rural setting, I was lucky to have two truly fantastic music teachers at my high school—they’re a married couple; he taught band and she taught chorus.
 They worked as a team, and were unwaveringly dedicated to the students’ needs.
 Over a third of the student body was in chorus, and each student (in both ensembles) received a private weekly lesson in addition to daily rehearsals.

-My brother and I were among a handful of kids at our school who had taken private music lessons at any point – and because we had been homeschooled until high school, we’d had more private study than any of our peers.
+My brother and I were among a handful of kids at our school who had taken private music lessons at any point–and because we had been homeschooled until high school, we’d had more private study than most of our peers.
 We quickly became friends with the other music nerds, and spent every free moment of every day in the auditorium and practice rooms, playing songs, listening to music, and goofing around.
 Even in such a microcosm of the music world, this was a male-dominated space, and the singers-as-secondary-to-instrumentalists stereotype seemed to go unchallenged amongst the music kids.
-I was very serious about playing the flute back then, so I thought of the serious instrumentalists (all of whom in my age group were boys) as my most serious and talented peers.
+I was very serious about playing the flute back then, so I thought of the hardcore instrumentalists (all of whom in my age group were boys) as my most musically engaged and talented peers.
 During the fall of my sophomore year, I got wind that some of these Serious Music Boys were participating in a mysterious extracurricular they referred to as “Opus.”
 I didn’t know what it was, but when the band teacher asked me if I’d like to miss a day of school to come hear a concert I didn’t have to think for a second.
-I hopped in his car – just us and the kid whose piece was being performed – and off we went.
+I hopped in his car—it was just us and the kid whose piece was being performed—and off we went.

-What it was, it turned out, was the Vermont MIDI Project (Now Music-COMP)’s Opus 15 Concert.
-That day was the culmination of a semester’s work; students from middle and high schools all across the state had been writing chamber pieces on Sibelius (in those early days, Sibelius must have sponsored Music-COMP – I remember T-shirts with a huge Sibelius logo on the back and a tiny “Vermont MIDI Project” logo on the front – and so schools had access to the software; now they use Noteflight and Muse Score).
-Every week or two, the novice composers sent their Sibelius files to their online mentors – local professional composers and composition students at the University of Vermont – and received feedback, primarily about playability and notation.
-The day-long festival featured a chamber ensemble who played each student’s work – in a rehearsal early in the day, and in a (professionally recorded) performance that evening.
+What it was, it turned out, was the Vermont MIDI Project (now called Music-COMP)’s Opus 15 Concert.
+That day was the culmination of a semester’s work; students from middle and high schools all across the state had been writing chamber pieces on Sibelius (in those early days, Sibelius must have sponsored Music-COMP—I remember T-shirts with a huge Sibelius logo on the back and a tiny “Vermont MIDI Project” logo on the front—and so schools had access to the software; now they use Noteflight and Muse Score).
+Every week or two, the novice composers sent their Sibelius files to their online mentors—local professional composers and composition students at the University of Vermont—and received feedback, primarily about playability and notation.
+The day-long festival featured a chamber ensemble who played each student’s work twice—in a rehearsal early in the day, and then in a (professionally recorded) performance that evening.

 At the time, I was not appropriately blown away by how fantastic this program is.
-However, the idea of having a music-centric independent study at school (i.e. an excuse to be in the music room and not wasting my time with, say, gym) – and then getting to miss a WHOLE DAY of school at the end of the semester – had piqued my interest.
+However, the idea of having a music-centric independent study at school (i.e. an excuse to be in the music room and not wasting my time with, say, gym)—and then getting to miss a WHOLE DAY of school at the end of the semester—had piqued my interest.
 I asked the band teacher if I could participate in Opus 16 that spring.
-Each semester the ensemble was different – there were always 4-6 instruments available, and students could write for the full ensemble or any subset.
+Each semester the ensemble was different.
+There were always 4-6 instruments available, and students could write for the full ensemble or any subset.
 My first piece was a string trio, I believe.
-After that I wrote for solo piano, solo flute, and brass quartet.
+After that I wrote pieces for solo piano, solo flute, and brass quartet, respectively.
 By my senior year of high school, composing was one of my favorite parts of the day.
-For logistical/financial reasons, I was not able to participate in Music-COMP’s concert during the spring of my senior year – instead I wrote a piece for concert band, which was performed at our spring concert and again at my high school graduation.
+For logistical/financial reasons, I was not able to participate in Music-COMP’s concert during the spring of my senior year, so instead I wrote a piece for concert band, which was performed at our spring concert and again at my high school graduation.
 Ah, the joys of being a big fish in a small pond.

 In the few years that I took part in Music-COMP’s Opus program, it grew enormously.
 The first time I did it, all 15-odd students who had composed pieces got a performance on the final concert.
-By my final round, there were 75 participants in grades 3-12 (yes, you read that right), and only about 20 pieces were selected to be performed.
-The organization has continued to grow – according to their website’s FAQ Page:
+By my final round, there were 75 participants in grades 3-12, and only about 20 pieces were selected to be performed.
+The organization has continued to grow—according to their website’s FAQ Page: